FAQs

-I offer a free 15-minute phone consultation to address any questions and to mutually assess if we may work well with each other.
-My hours are from 11am to 7pm Tuesdays, Wednesdays, and Thursdays.
-I provide typically 55 minute psychotherapy sessions at a rate of $175 per session.
+I offer a free 15-minute phone consultation to answer any questions and to mutually assess if we may work well with each other.

 If you are new to psychotherapy, this quick video explains the process a bit further.

-If you need to cancel or reschedule your appointment, please do so at least 48 hours before your scheduled session to avoid a cancellation fee equaling the agreed rate amount/insurance reimbursement rate per session.
-Unless there is a prior arrangement, sessions will take place weekly at our pre-established time.
-You are allowed one no-show and/or cancellation less than 48 hours without penalty per calendar year.
 If you plan to miss more than two appointments in a row, each subsequent missed session will be $100 as a placeholder for your appointment time.
 I believe that continuity is vital to meaningful therapeutic work and deep change.

 • Do I have out-of-network, outpatient mental health benefits?